theRAPTLab/gsgo/docs/00-dev-log.md

 ### 1. Save the Agent Blueprint
 ```
-[ ] update the source in Compiler
+[X] update the source in Compiler
-[ ] compile the blueprint and store it to AGENT_BLUEPRINTS
+[X] compile the blueprint and store it to AGENT_BLUEPRINTS
 [ ] instance blueprint in AGENTS
 [ ] restart simulator via sim-api
 ```

+`KeywordFactory` contains all the compiler methods, and blueprints.

+The simulation needs to be running constantly

+* AgentSelect -